indriyanipuspita/auto-annotated-portfolio/content/pages/projects/project-two.md

 colors: colors-a
 date: '2021-12-20'
 client: Awesome client
-description: "Kiddiestyle is an e-commerce website specializing in kids fashion, making it easy for customers to shop 24/7. \U0001F45A\U0001F6CD️"
+description: >-
+  Kiddiestyle is a case study of an e-commerce platform specializing in kids' fashion that I designed and developed from start to finish.
+With a 24/7 online shopping concept, Kiddiestyle is crafted to provide a seamless, engaging, and user-friendly shopping experience.
 featuredImage:
   type: ImageBlock
   url: /images/dribbble-kiddiestore 2.png